tmazitov/ft_irc_tester/README.md

 ```

 ### How to run test client
-Programm will create an autorized client connection
+Program will create an authorized client connection

 1. Run your IRC server.